swiftlang/swift-evolution/proposals/nnnn-regex-syntax-run-time-construction.md

   /// - Returns: A match generic over the output type if the underlying values can be converted to the
   ///   output type.
 Returns `nil` otherwise. public func `as`<Output>(_ type: Output.Type) -> Regex<Output>.Match?
 }

+extension Regex where Output == AnyRegexOutput {
+  /// Creates a type-erased regex from an existing regex.
+  ///
+  /// Use this initializer to fit a regex with strongly typed captures into the
+  /// use site of a dynamic regex, i.e. one that was created from a string. public init<Output>(_ match: Regex<Output>)

+  /// Returns a typed regex by converting the underlying types.
+  ///
+  /// - Parameter type: The expected output type.
+  /// - Returns: A regex generic over the output type if the underlying types can be converted.
+  ///   Returns `nil` otherwise. public func `as`<Output>(_ type: Output.Type) -> Regex<Output>?
+}
 ```